e-strobel-lab/TECtools/TECdisplay_README/00_variant_maker_README/README.md

 `variant_maker -v <path_to_00_variant_maker_variant_template_example.txt>`

-This will generate a list of the 32,768 variants that are encoded in the pfl ZTP riboswitch Ultramer 4 library.
+This will generate a list of the 32,768 variants that are encoded in the pfl ZTP riboswitch Ultramer 4 library as a variant maker targets (vmt) file.